 What a Mattress Topper Actually Does

-A mattress topper is the thicker add-on.
-In current retail use, it usually sits on top of the mattress under the fitted sheet and adds roughly 2 to 4 inches of material, though some models run a little outside that range.
-Its purpose is not just to make the surface fluffier.
-A topper is meant to change how the bed feels by adding contouring, bounce, pressure relief, firmness correction, or temperature features, depending on whether it is made from memory foam, latex, wool, feather, or fiber.
+A mattress topper is the thicker add-on layer.
+It usually sits on top of the mattress under the fitted sheet and is often around 2 to 4 inches thick, though thinner and thicker versions exist.
+Its job is not just extra loft.
+A topper is meant to change how the bed feels by adding contouring, bounce, pressure relief, firmness adjustment, or temperature-related features, depending on whether it is made from memory foam, latex, wool, feather, or fiber.

 When it helps most

 A topper makes sense when the mattress is basically sound but the surface feel is wrong.
 A side sleeper on a too-firm bed often needs more give at the shoulder and hip.
 A back sleeper on a flat guest mattress may want a little more cushioning without replacing the whole bed.
-Testing guidance also lines up with common fitting logic: side sleepers usually need more cushioning, while back and stomach sleepers usually need more support and less sink.
+In practice, the fit is usually straightforward: side sleepers often need more cushioning, while back and stomach sleepers usually do better with steadier support and less sink.

 When it is the wrong fix